goran-mahovlic/had2019-playground/projects/bootloader/README.md

     From what it protects

-FLASH protection applied here is based on non-OTP bits so it's reversible and it protects from accidental overwrite with "fujprog", "esp32ecp5" and
+FLASH protection applied here is based on non-OTP bits so it's reversible and protects from accidental overwrite with "fujprog", "esp32ecp5" and
 DFU bootloader itself. "fujprog" will early segfault, "esp32ecp5" will stop early at first